 Web 3.0 Across Business

 Staying on top of emerging trends is without a doubt advantageous for any business.
-Web 3.0, on the other hand, has the potential to both streamline and completely revolutionise many processes in some industries.
-The new era is expected to to open up new opportunities for operations, customer interaction, and the creation of new business models.
+Web 3.0, on the other hand, has the potential to both streamline and completely revolutionize many processes in some industries.
+The new era is expected to open up new opportunities for operations, customer interaction, and the creation of new business models.

 Decentralized exchanges, or DEXs, are P2P platforms that enable traders to exchange their assets without an intermediary, removing any need for banks to manage the whole transaction process.